heindel/heindel.github.io/about.md

 Manfred Droste,
 Dusko Pavlovic,
 Uwe Nestmann,
-Ingo Weber
+Ingo Weber, my current boss.

-Currently half post-doc half lecturer at [TU Berlin](https://www.tu-berlin.de/menue/home/parameter/en/)
+My current position is a mix of post-doc and lecturer at [TU Berlin](https://www.sbe.tu-berlin.de/menue/team/dr_tobias_heindel/); the German system is one of a kind!